 Differences: The differences between the Botvac Connected and the D80 are few but significant.
 The main difference between them being that the Botvac Connected is WiFi enabled while the D80 isn’t.
 As a result, the Botvac Connected has an App one can use to communicate with it remotely.
 There are other, less significant, differences as well.
 For instance, the Connected has an improved battery, an improved filter, and two cleaning modes—Turbo and Eco—rather than just one.

 Similarities: In my opinion there are many more similarities than differences between the Botvac Connected and the D80.
 They both have massive dirt bins (a definite advantage over other brands), are wonderful on hardwood, laminate and even deep carpet.
 They do a great job with hair—both human and pet—and they come with easy to use boundary markers to direct the vacuums away from areas you want them to avoid.

 Botvac Connected vs Roomba 980

 There is no question that the Roomba 980 is a top-of-the-line vacuum.
 The problem is that it comes with a hefty price tag (see here).
 Compare this with the Botvac Connected’s more modest cost here.
-For most people $200 is a lot of money.
 The question is, what does the Roomba 980 give you that the Botvac Connected doesn’t?

 My answer: If most of your floors have carpet then having Carpet Boost is nice.
 If I was willing to spend a bit more and had carpeted floors, the Roomba 980 would be my choice.
 Otherwise the Botvac Connected might be the way to go.